oracle/graaljs/README.md

 ## Getting Started
-The preferred way to run GraalVM JavaScript is from a [GraalVM](https://www.graalvm.org/downloads/).
+The preferred way to run GraalVM JavaScript (a.k.a.
+GraalJS) is from a [GraalVM](https://www.graalvm.org/downloads/).
-Starting with GraalVM for JDK 21 (23.1), GraalVM JavaScript is available as a [standalone distribution](https://github.com/oracle/graaljs/releases) and a [Maven artifact](https://central.sonatype.com/artifact/org.graalvm.polyglot/js) (but no longer as a GraalVM component).
+As of GraalVM for JDK 21, (23.1), GraalVM JavaScript and Node.js runtimes are available as [standalone distributions](https://github.com/oracle/graaljs/releases) and [Maven artifacts](https://central.sonatype.com/artifact/org.graalvm.polyglot/js) (but no longer as GraalVM components).
 See the documentation on the [GraalVM website](https://www.graalvm.org/latest/reference-manual/js/) for more information on how to set up GraalVM JavaScript.

 ### Standalone Distribution